michalin/androidino/README.md

 ## Debugging

-To show debug messages in the terminal, just type
+To rebuild the app and show debug messages in the terminal, just type

 ```bash
 buildozer android debug deploy run logcat | grep python